OneKeyHQ/documents/docs/Extension/01-Guide/getting-started.md

 - What is the current network?
 - What is the current account?

-Both of these are available synchronously as `ethereum.networkVersion` and `ethereum.selectedAddress`.
+Both of these are available synchronously as `onekey.networkVersion` and `onekey.selectedAddress`.
-You can listen for changes using events too, see ([the API reference](./ethereum-provider.html)).
+You can listen for changes using events too, see ([the API reference](./onekey-provider.html)).

 ### Connecting to OneKey